 Choose the drive which Windows is going to use for File History.
-You will see an option labeled ‘Automatically back up my files’.
+You will see an option labeled ‘Automatically back up my files.’
 It will be activated automatically and will continue to backup your data to your external drive whenever it is connected to the computer.

 The default setting for File History is to backup files on an hourly basis.
-A different time schedule can be selected, though.
+A different schedule can be selected, though.
 The options available in this regard include after every 10, 15, 20, 30 minutes to every 1, 3, 6, 12, 24 hours.

 File History is designed to store backups for eternity.
 However, you can delete them after every 1, 3, 6, 9 months or every 1 to 2 years.
 For emptying space on the backup drive, File History can be programmed to delete older backups automatically.

-The home folder of the user’s account is the default destination for backing up folders like Videos, Pictures, Music, Downloads, Documents and Desktop in File History.
-The folder recording application data and OneDrive folder among others are also included in this list.
+The home folder of the user’s account is the default destination for backing up folders like Videos, Pictures, Music, Downloads, Documents, and Desktop in File History.
+The folder recording application data and OneDrive folder, among others, are also included in this list.

 The complete folder list is available in this window.
-To backup additional folders, choose the ‘Add a folder’ option.
-Removal of folders from this list is possible too by selecting the folder and clicking the "Remove" button.
+To additional backup folders, choose the ‘Add a folder’ option.
+Removal of folders from this list is possible, too, by selecting the folder and clicking the "Remove" button.

 The button ‘Stop using drive’ is to be used for choosing a different drive for backup purposes.
 This option lets you use a new drive for backup.
-The backups remain intact but Windows can’t backup to two drives at the same time.
+The backups remain intact, but Windows can’t back up to two drives at the same time.